PrefectHQ/prefect/docs/orchestration/getting-started/set-up.md

 :::

-::: tab Core server
+::: tab Server

 Prefect Core server is included with the Prefect Core python package you installed earlier in the quick start guide.
 Server requires Docker and Docker Compose to be installed.
 If you have Docker Desktop on your machine, you've got both of these.

 ## Set backend

-Your first step is to make sure your backend is set to use Prefect Core server by running
+Your first step is to make sure your backend is set to use Prefect Server by running

   ```bash
 $ prefect backend server
 ```
 Note that you can change backends at any time by rerunning the `prefect backend ...` command.

-## Start server
+## Start Server

-You can start server by running
+You can start Server by running

 ```bash
 $ prefect server start